thindil/www.laeran.pl/linuxada/debian_tutorial.md

 During the tutorial, to make things easier we will be using a few Debian Package Maintainer tools, which should be installed inside the Docker image.
-Exactly two programs: `debmake` and `debuild`.
-It is good to create Docker image with them, because they will always be needed, no matter what package we create.
+Exactly two programs: `debmake` and `debuild` and their dependencies.
+It is a good idea to create a Docker image with them, because they will always be needed, no matter what package we create.

 You will also need any text editor.
 Some of them have even syntax highlighting for Debian packages files.
 We will be using NeoVim for that.

-If you use Docker image to create the package, please install also all packages required for build your package.
+If you use a Docker image to create the package, please install also all packages required for build your package.
 In our example it will be:

     apt install -y gnat gprbuild

 ### Creating template Debian package

-The first we start with creating empty Debian package with default settings.
+The first we start with creating empty Debian package with the default settings.
 Unpack your program source code to the same directory where the archive file is.
 In our example it will be:

-    tar -xf bob_3.1.tar.gz
+    tar -xf bob-3.1.tar.gz

-Next, would be good to start our Docker image. :) It can look in that way (replace the name of image with your Image name):
+Next, would be good to start our Docker image. :) It can look in that way (replace the name of image (*ubuntu:21.10*) with your Image name):

     sudo docker run --rm -it -v $(pwd):/app -w /app ubuntu:21.10 /bin/bash